 Overview

-This guide shows you how to get full LLM observability for ElevenLabs Agents in Latitude.
-ElevenLabs Agents is a fully hosted platform: speech-to-text, the LLM loop, and text-to-speech all run on ElevenLabs’ infrastructure, and ElevenLabs does not export traces to third parties.
-When your agent uses an ElevenLabs-managed LLM, the model calls are not observable from outside the platform.
+This guide shows you how to get LLM observability for ElevenLabs Agents in Latitude.
+ElevenLabs Agents is a fully hosted voice platform: speech-to-text, the LLM loop, and text-to-speech all run on ElevenLabs’ infrastructure.
+ElevenLabs does not export STT or TTS traces to third parties — only the LLM step is observable, and only when you route it through infrastructure you control.
 The way in is ElevenLabs’ Custom LLM feature: point your agent at an OpenAI-compatible server you run, and instrument that server with Latitude.
 Your server receives the real LLM traffic — system prompt, full conversation history, and tool definitions — so Latitude captures every turn with actual prompts, completions, token usage, and latency.Your server is a thin streaming proxy in front of any OpenAI-compatible

 provider.
 The agent keeps running on ElevenLabs exactly as before — only the